-"(d) EMPLOYMENT OF RETIRED COAST GUARD PERSONNEL
+'(d) EMPLOYMENT OF RETIRED COAST GUARD PERSON-

-- NEL.-

-"(1) IN GENERAL.-Subject to paragraph (2) of this subsection, the Secretary may authorize the Academy to employ as administrators and instructors for the pilot program retired Coast Guard and Coast Guard Reserve commissioned, warrant, and petty officers who request that employment and who are approved by the Secretary and the Academy. - "(2) AUTHORIZED PAY.-(A) Retired members employed under paragraph (1) of this subsection are entitled to receive their retired or retainer pay and an additional amount of not more than the difference between - "(i) the amount the individual would be paid as pay and allowance if they were considered to have been ordered to active duty during that period of employment; and
+NEL.- "(1) IN GENERAL.-Subject to paragraph (2) of this subsection, the Secretary may authorize the Academy to employ as administrators and instructors for the pilot program retired Coast Guard and Coast Guard Reserve commissioned, warrant, and petty officers who request that employment and who are approved by the Secretary and the Academy.

+(2) AUTHORIZED PAY.-(A) Retired members employed under paragraph (1) of this subsection are entitled to receive their retired or retainer pay and an additional amount of not more than the difference beentitled to receive during that period.

+"(i) the amount the individual would be paid as pay and allowance if they were considered to have been ordered to active duty during that period of employment; and

-"(ii) the amount of retired pay the individual is entitled to receive during that period.
+"(ii) the amount of retired pay the individual is